jonassterud/msd/README.md

 Musescore often updates their website, and there is a chance that this extension might then temporarily break.
 I often get many error reports on the actual chrome extension, but posting them here is preferred.
 When reporting a issue, try to include as much information as possible (operating system, browser, extension version, etc.), and try your best to describe the issue in detail.

 ## Contributing
-If you solved a bug, cleaned up some code, or anything else, feel free to send a pull request.
+If you solved a bug, cleaned up some code, or anything else, feel free to send a pull request in the branch for the next release.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) for details.